casualwriter/casualwriter.github.io/casual-markdown/README.md

-## casual-markdown
+## Casual Markdown

-A super lightweight RegExp-based markdown parser, with TOC and scrollspy support
+[casual-markdown](https://github.com/casualwriter/casual-markdown) is a super lightweight RegExp-based markdown parser, with TOC and scrollspy support

 It revises from simple-markdown-parser of [Powerpage Markdown Document](https://github.com/casualwriter/powerpage-md-document) for the following features